kaapana/kaapana/docs/source/installation_guide/deployment.rst

 |

 | :code:`CHART_PATH` `(default: "", type=string)`
 | Absolute path for .tgz file of platform chart.
-Setting this path will deploy the platform in offline mode, in which case the images should be already present inside microk8s.
+Setting this path will not necessarilly deploy the platform in offline mode.
-| Providing a chart path will also set :code:`PREFETCH_EXTENSIONS="false"` and :code:`DEV_MODE="false"` and :code:`OFFLINE_MODE=true`.
+| However is necessary in `OFFLINE_MODE`.
+Providing a chart path will also set :code:`PREFETCH_EXTENSIONS="false"`.
 |

 | :code:`NO_HOOKS` `(default: "", type=string)`